Canonical-Correlation-Based Fast Feature Selection for Structural Health Monitoring: Canonical-correlation-based greedy search

 \section{Canonical-correlation-based greedy search}

-Based on the theorems in the last section, the proposed feature selection algorithm is developed.
-Assuming $N$ instances with $n$ features to form the matrix $\mathbf{X} \in \mathbb{R}^{N\times n}$ and the responses to form the matrix $\mathbf{Y} \in \mathbb{R}^{N\times m}$, the feature selection is to select $t$ features from $\mathbf{X}$, which are useful to build a machine learning model.
-For a filter feature selection method, a criterion is required to determine the usefulness of the features.
+Based on the theorems in the last section, a novel feature selection algorithm is proposed.
+Assuming $n$ features with $N$ instances to form the candidate feature matrix $\mathbf{X} \in \mathbb{R}^{N\times n}$ and $m$ variables with $N$ instances to form the target matrix $\mathbf{Y} \in \mathbb{R}^{N\times m}$, the feature selection is the process of selecting $t$ features from $\mathbf{X}$, which are beneficial to build a machine learning model.
+For a filter-feature-selection method, a criterion is required to rank the usefulness of features.
 In this paper, the ranking criterion is the SSC.
-Normally, the response is a vector, i.e. $m = 1$, while $m>1$ may happen, for example, when the responses are multi-class categorical labels, which are dummy encoded to $\mathbf{Y}$.
-When the response is represented by a vector $\mathbf{y}$, the proposed criterion degenerates to the coefficient of determination, i.e. the squared multiple correlation coefficient $R^2({\mathbf{X},\mathbf{y}})$.
+Usually, the target is a vector, i.e. $m = 1$, while $m>1$ may happen, for example, when the target is a categorical variable with seven categories, the target can be dummy encoded to a six-column matrix, where each category is encoded by six binary numbers.
+When the target is represented by a vector $\mathbf{y}$, the SSC degenerates to the coefficient of determination, i.e. the squared multiple correlation coefficient $R^2({\mathbf{X},\mathbf{y}})$.